Enter to Grow in Wisdom

 From your first year forward, you will be challenged to think beyond comfortable boundaries, to explore new ways of knowing, and to learn what you are called to do with your life.
 A broad liberal arts core curriculum introduces you to subjects you have never thought about and careers you have never considered.

-Take your education into your own hands through involved learning opportunities, such as internships, student-faculty research, service, independent study, travel-study, academic clubs. and honor societies.
+Take your education into your own hands through involved learning opportunities, such as internships, student-faculty research, service, independent study, academic clubs. and honor societies.
 You will graduate with a resume filled with experiences gained both inside and outside the classroom.

 See Accreditation and Memberships for information about Huntingdon’s accreditation and academic affiliations.